NumEconCopenhagen/projects-2024-anna-jiyun-kim-pedram/examproject/readme.md

 - Pedram Nick Yazdanfard
 - Anna Svenningsen

-This repository contains the examproject, which consits of 1 notebook file and 1 python file
+This repository contains the examproject, which consits of 1 notebook file and 2 python files